ttwd80/wabs/README.md

 ```

 ##### navigateTo( url, [, target ] )
 A function to navigate to a URL and if that URL is a legacy app then send the legacy app the brownie data.
-This function will automatically be called if the brownie mode is set to “always” and a link is clicked that points to a legacy application.
+This function will automatically be called if the brownie mode is set to "always" and a link is clicked that points to a legacy application.

 **Parameters**